commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `navLevels` (number): allows to reduce the depth of the on-page navigation for pages where it would get too long to fit the screen.
 You want to set 2 here if you need it.
 - `wideLayout` (boolean): to indicate that the page can go into a two-column content space on large viewport sizes.
 See the `<SideBySide>` component below for more information on how to use it.
 This option must be used with `allowWideContentLayout` theme option set to `true`.

-### Available JSX components within markdown files
+### Available JSX components within Markdown Files

 Besides the standard markdown syntax, the theme provides some extra JSX components that can be used within the `*.mdx` files.